Sustainable-Sanitation-Alliance/newsbox/README.md

 ---
 **Copyright notice:
-We ask for the following notice within the display of the Network Circle Newsfeed.
+We ask for the following copyright link within the display of the Network Circle Newsfeed.
 Source: Sanitation Network Circle Feed, provided by SuSanA - https://www.susana.org**

 ---